Eugene O'Neill: Career

+After returning to New York and living in poverty, O'Neill attempted suicide in 1912 in his room at Jimmy-the-Priest's boarding house and saloon, which — together with the Hell Hole — would one day become the setting for his play The Iceman Cometh.
+That same year, he and his first wife Kathleen divorced, and he contracted tuberculosis.
+It was during his recovery at a sanatorium — which he came to regard as his "rebirth" — that he determined he would become a playwright.
+"I want to be an artist or nothing," he said.

-After his experience in 1912–13 at a sanatorium where he was recovering from tuberculosis, he decided to devote himself full-time to writing plays (the events immediately prior to going to the sanatorium are dramatized in his masterpiece, Long Day's Journey into Night).
+After recovering from tuberculosis, he decided to devote himself full time to writing plays (the events immediately prior to entering the sanatorium are dramatized in his masterpiece, Long Day's Journey into Night).
 O'Neill had previously been employed by the New London Telegraph, writing poetry as well as reporting.
-In the fall of 1914, he entered Harvard University to attend a course in dramatic technique given by George Piece Baker, but left after one year.
+In the fall of 1914, O'Neill studied at Harvard University with George Pierce Baker, who ran a famous course called “Workshop 47” that taught the fundamentals of playwriting, but left after one year.

-During the 1910s O'Neill was a regular on the Greenwich Village literary scene, where he also befriended many radicals, most notably Communist Labor Party of America founder John Reed.
+During the 1910s, O'Neill was a regular on the Greenwich Village literary scene, where he also befriended many radicals, most notably Communist Labor Party of America founder John Reed.
 O'Neill also had a brief romantic relationship with Reed's wife, writer Louise Bryant.
 O'Neill was portrayed by Jack Nicholson in the 1981 film Reds, about the life of John Reed; Louise Bryant was portrayed by Diane Keaton.

 His involvement with the Provincetown Players began in mid-1916.
 Terry Carlin reported that O'Neill arrived for the summer in Provincetown with "a trunk full of plays", but this was an exaggeration.
 Susan Glaspell describes a reading of Bound East for Cardiff that took place in the living room of Glaspell and her husband George Cram Cook's home on Commercial Street, adjacent to the wharf (pictured) that was used by the Players for their theater: "So Gene took Bound East for Cardiff out of his trunk, and Freddie Burt read it to us, Gene staying out in the dining-room while reading went on.
 He was not left alone in the dining-room when the reading had finished."
 The Provincetown Players performed many of O'Neill's early works in their theaters both in Provincetown and on MacDougal Street in Greenwich Village.
 Some of these early plays, such as The Emperor Jones, began downtown and then moved to Broadway.